 The showing of the remaining 11 presidential candidates was pathetic, indicating a lack of public support for the parties and their candidates.
 In 2015, Bernard Member was one of the main contenders for the CCM presidential nomination under the Kikwete faction, but he could only muster 81 129 votes, or 0.5 per cent, under the umbrella of the Alliance for Change and Transparency (ACT-Wazalendo).
 Leopold Mahona came fourth with 80 787 votes, or 0.54, for the National Reconstruction Alliance (NRA).
-Professor Ibrahim Lipumba, who had been contesting for the presidency since 1995 for the Civic United Front, only managed 72 885 votes, or 0.49 per cent.9 The other two candidates with at least 0.2 per cent of the votes were John Sibula of the African Democratic Alliance (38 086 votes) and Hashimu Rungwe of Chama Cha Ukombozi wa Umma (32 878 votes).
-The combined showing of the remaining six candidates was 79 907 votes, or 0.54 per cent.10
+Professor Ibrahim Lipumba, who had been contesting for the presidency since 1995 for the Civic United Front, only managed 72 885 votes, or 0.49 per cent.
+The other two candidates with at least 0.2 per cent of the votes were John Sibula of the African Democratic Alliance (38 086 votes) and Hashimu Rungwe of Chama Cha Ukombozi wa Umma (32 878 votes).
+The combined showing of the remaining six candidates was 79 907 votes, or 0.54 per cent.
+The combined showing of the remaining six candidates was 79 907 votes, or 0.54 per cent.

 The eclipse of the opposition was more apparent in the parliamentary elections where CCM won 262 seats out of 264.
 Twenty-two of these seats were uncontested by the opposition.
 There was no official opposition in the 12th parliament as none of the opposition parties won the requisite 12.5 per cent of the seats to qualify for the title.
 In fact, the opposition lost almost all 75 seats they had won in 2015.
-Surprisingly, even Freeman Mbowe, the chairman of what was previously the official opposition, Chadema, lost his Hai constituency.11 The opposition gains in the 2015 parliamentary
+Surprisingly, even Freeman Mbowe, the chairman of what was previously the official opposition, Chadema, lost his Hai constituency.
+The opposition gains in the 2015 parliamentary